Neovodoo/ETL/Task 8/Pravira Denune/readme.md

 **Expected Result:**

-The program will output all found solutions to the "8 Queens" problem.
+The program will output all found solutions to the "8 Queens" problem and define queen as "Q".